Red Bull TV

 The channel also features short-format series, such as Sheckler Sessions, which stars professional skateboarder Ryan Sheckler, and Who is J.O.B., featuring pro surfer Jamie O'Brien.
 Red Bull TV provides live coverage of sports events such as the UCI Mountain Bike World Cup and the Wings for Life World Run, as well as broadcasting music festivals like Lollapalooza.
+On January 23, 2025, Red Bull TV broadcast KASSO, which was the Japanese skateboarding gameshow that produced by TBS Television, which was well-known for several famous sports gameshows such as Takeshi's Castle, Sasuke, Kunoichi, Kinniku Banzuke and Sports Danshi Grand Prix.